-- The development is not necessary for the management of any European designated site; and that - The development may lead to a Likely Significant Effect on a European designated site, since the development could maintain an existing exceedance of critical thresholds above which deleterious impacts on habitats and species is expected.
+• The development is not necessary for the management of any European designated site; and that thresholds above which deleterious impacts on habitats and species is expected.
+A Habitat Regulations Assessment is therefore required.

+• The development may lead to a Likely Significant Effect on a European designated site, since the development could maintain an existing exceedance of critical